simalexan/battlecamp/README.md

 ### Game structure

 Turn based.
-Simultaneous turns.
 Max 40 rounds.
+Each round lasts for 5 minutes (simultaneous rounds).
 The teams need to be in different rooms.

+After the 5 minute time limit, the judges then enter the separate rooms and without sharing any info get the plays from the teams.

+In the next 1-2 minutes, the judges evaluate the gameplays and approve or deny (if the move is just a card play without describing the move its immediatelly rejected.)

 ### Structure